Udkik.dk

 sail specifications

 The Happy Sailer 18 is a small sailboat designed by the maritime architect Klaus Fahrenkroog in the mid seventies.
+The Happy Sailer 18 is built by the German yard Wegu Bootswerft.

 Looking for a new boat?
 Find a Happy Sailer 18 or similar boat for sale